 To this point, Path of Exile implements one of the most welcoming free-to-play models by not gating your character’s progression behind paywalls.

 Platforms: Windows, PS4, PS5, Switch, iOS, Android

-Like Lost Ark, the game sells itself as a live service free-to-play game that’s continually updated with new characters, cosmetics, and refinements.
+Similar to Lost Ark, the game promotes itself as a live service free-to-play game that is regularly updated with fresh characters, cosmetics, and improvements.

 Combat is very fluid and satisfying compared to other real-time action MMORPGs and the world is full of eye-catching locations to explore as you complete your quests.